-Laura and Megan playing hooky from school after getting suspended (and stealing the principal's car!) adds Crowning Moment of Funny as well, but then you realize that all of what they're doing is just the sort of things Laura was denied as a child.
+Laura and Megan playing hooky from school after getting suspended (and stealing the principal's car!) adds Funny Moments as well, but then you realize that all of what they're doing is just the sort of things Laura was denied as a child.
 For one afternoon she finally gets to experience what it is to be a normal teenage girl.
 The scene from the pet store where Laura is practically buried in a pile of puppies and kittens is especially adorable.

 Logan: I may not be a good father, but I'll be yours.